coateshl/nextgenresearcher-2018/docs/resource_fair.md

-## Resource Fair -- save the date:sparkles:
+## Resource Fair -- save the date :sparkles::sparkles:

 When: March 27, 2018 from 11am-2pm